Redis CPU profiling

 $ perf report -g "graph,0.5,caller"

-See the perf report documention for advanced filtering, sorting and aggregation capabilities.
+See the perf report documentation for advanced filtering, sorting and aggregation capabilities.

 Visualizing the recorded profile information using Flame Graphs